The Members of ADC India Communications Limited

-In our opinion to the best of our information and according to the explanations givento us the Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal financial controls over financialreporting were operating effectively as at March 31 2020 based on the criteria forinternal financial control over financial reporting established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.
+In our opinion to the best of our information and according to the explanations givento us the Company has in all material respects an adequate internal financial controlssystem over financial reporting and such internal financial controls over financialreporting were operating effectively as at March 31 2022 based on the criteria forinternal financial control over financial reporting established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.

 For Deloitte Haskins & Sells

 Firms Registration No. 008072S

-ANNEXURE "B" TO THE INDEPENDENT AUDITORS' REPORT
+ANNEXURE "B" TO THE INDEPENDENT AUDITORS REPORT

-(Referred to in paragraph 2 under Report on Other Legal and RegulatoryRequirements' section of our report of even date)
+(Referred to in paragraph 2 under Report on Other Legal and RegulatoryRequirements section of our report of even date)

-(c) According to the information and explanations given to us and the records examinedby us and based on the examination of the registered sale deed and BBMP Khata certificateprovided to us we report that the title deeds comprising all the immovable propertiesof land and buildings which are freehold are held in the name of the Company as at thebalance sheet date.
+(c) Based on our examination of the registered sale deed / transfer deed / conveyancedeed provided to us we report that the title deeds of all the immovable properties ofland and buildings disclosed in the financial statements included in property plant andequipment are held in the name of the Company as at the balance sheet date.

 (vi) Having regard to the nature of the Company's business / activities reportingunder clause (vi) of the Order is not applicable.